jg-digital-media/photos_api/README.md

 + Some doubt about whether Eloquent Relationships have been successfully been set up but basic commands working in Tinker REPL that verifies the test records are there.
 + Have created the API Resource Controllers for Owner and Photos.
 + Currently going through the CRUD methods in the Resource Controllers - Why are we not using a return statement for the PhotosController store() method??
++ Fixed a breaking change with defining routes so data is retrieved from both index() methods of their Controllers

 ## Migrations